 For: When employing a design agency, you get the whole agency, whilst there are usually a few key people working on your project, there is a whole background of expertise if needed.
 This means projects can be passed from person to person and still have the desired result and be finished on time.
 Another upside is reputation – if you’re willing to pay, you can work with a top award-winning agency and have the prestige associated with that.

 Against: One of the biggest downsides of a design agency is the cost involved.
-Having a number of staff and business premises mean bills and costs that need to be covered by charging clients more than a freelancer needs to charge.
+Having a number of staff and business premises means bills and costs that need to be covered by charging clients more than a freelancer needs to charge.
 Another drawback is not dealing with the graphic designer doing the project.
 Usually, a design agency will have processes meaning work could go through an Account Manager, Production Manager then to the Designer.
 This can mean work could be slow to turnaround and not have the fast turnaround of a freelance graphic designer.

 Why using me is a good graphic design option

 While there is no right or wrong when deciding whether to use a design agency or a freelance graphic designer, it really is a decision based on the best fit for a client.
-My graphic design experience mean I can offer the best of both.
-Having gained experience in a variety of environments, including advertising agencies, boutique design agencies and in-house positions as part of marketing team, I can bring a design agency expertise but with the benefits of a more responsive service at a lower cost to the client.
+My graphic design experience means I can offer the best of both.
+Having gained experience in a variety of environments, including advertising agencies, boutique design agencies and in-house positions as part of the marketing team, I can bring design agency expertise but with the benefits of a more responsive service at a lower cost to the client.

 Although I specialise in print graphic design, by working and partnering with a team of other professionals I can offer extra services or recommendations if needed.
 A huge bonus is you get to speak to the graphic designer – that’s me – who is doing the project from start to finish.
 Also not having the constraints of an agency structure means I can be flexible with working hours to deliver your graphic design project on time.